 In this section, I study land rental supply at higher land ownership security, holding prices constant.
-First of all, I present the main results using the threshold of renting out land defined above.
+First of all, I present the main results using the threshold of renting out land defined in section 3.
 Then, I use the first-order condition for the optimal land allocation made by a landlord to explain the economics behind them.
-These analyses help us understand to what extent securing land ownership can increase land rental supply in the presence of multiple market failures, especially the moral hazard of tenants not taking care of landlords' land-attached capital.
+These analyses help us understand to what extent securing land ownership can increase land rental supply in the presence of multiple market failures, especially the moral hazard of tenants not taking care of landlords' land-attached capital under short-term rental contracts.